cymhellfire/cymhellfire.github.io/_posts/2022-04-23-How-To-Add-New-Viewport-In-Editor.md

 ![UE-Plugin-Tab](UE-Plugins-Tab.png)
 _Plugins Tab_

-In new opened window, select the *Editor Standalone Window* template and fill in the new plugin new.
-Then click the *Create Plugin* button and wait until progress finished.
+In new opened window, select the *Editor Standalone Window* template and fill in the new plugin name.
+Then click the *Create Plugin* button and wait until progress bar finished.
 ![UE-New-Plugin](UE-New-Plugin-Dialog.png)
 _New Plugin Dialog_